linuxserver/docker-mods/README.md

-# MediaDC - Docker mod for nextcloud
+# Memories - Docker mod for nextcloud

 This mod adds the required packages the [Memories](https://apps.nextcloud.com/apps/memories) nextcloud app needs to work.